HubSpot/cos_uploader/README.md

 Basic Usage
 --------------------------
-The expected folder structure is: files/ templates/
+The expected folder structure is:

+* files/
+* templates/

 **files** contain static assets such images, javascript, css, etc.

 **templates** contain files with HubSpot Markup Language.  "templates" contain tokens and tags that indicate editable areas for the end customer to edit via the UI.
 Templates also contain dynamic logic.

-When you run the sync, any relative links in a template file to a
+When you run the sync, any relative links in a template file to a static file will be converted to the proper URL in our cloud content delivery network.